azsel27/dp-wag/README.md

 ## Config

 The config.ini file controls the internal variables for the script to run.
-Input and output files can be whatever you'd like, as long as the inputs conform to the output from the [wordchipper] (https://chattersum.com/wordchipper/).
+Input and output files can be whatever you'd like, as long as the inputs conform to the output from the [wordchipper](https://chattersum.com/wordchipper/).
 The dataset_times variable takes the form of a json dictionary whose keys are communities and whose values are a timeframe string.

 The shared_partition_fname variable appends community data to a file intended to be shared across runs, for ease of comparitive analysis.
 This was not intended as a long-term solution.